 If not used properly, space heaters pose significant fire and electric shock hazards.
 In a recent report, the National Fire Protection Association reveals that heating equipment was involved in an estimated 65,000 home structure fires.

 Space heaters caused a major percentage of the accidents :

 - 79% of all home heating-related civilian deaths

 - 66% of all home heating-related civilian injuries

 - 52% of all home heating-related property damage

-If you use a space heater, please remember to read and follow the manufacturer’s instructions for proper usage, and to obey basic safety standards.
+If you use a space heater, please remember to read, and follow, the manufacturer’s instructions for proper usage, and to obey basic safety standards.

 - Before using any space heater, read the manufacturer’s instructions and warning labels.
-Get a space heater that allows you to adjust the temperature.

 - Inspect heaters for cracked or broken plugs or loose connections before each use.
 If damaged, do not use the heater.

 - Never leave a space heater unattended.
 Turn it off when you’re leaving a room or going to sleep.